 Let’s start with some compelling LinkedIn stats.
 96% of B2B marketers use LinkedIn for organic social media marketing.

-4 out of 5 LinkedIn people drive their business decision for their targeted audience through LinkedIn.
+4 out of 5 LinkedIn people drive their business decisions for their targeted audience through LinkedIn.

 As the world’s largest online professional network, LinkedIn is credible and trusted by millions.

 So, hop on the wagon and use LinkedIn marketing to its fullest.

 Here are a few valid reasons why LinkedIn marketing is suitable for your brand in 2024.